VashuChaudhary/VashuChaudhary/README.md

 ### 👨‍💻 About Me

 I'm **Vasu Chaudhary**, a passionate full-stack developer with a strong foundation in **MERN stack**, and a deep curiosity for how technology can solve real-world problems.
-I’m currently pursuing **BSc (Hons) in Electronics** from **Deen Dayal Upadhyaya College, University of Delhi**, and I love building digital products that blend functionality with seamless user experience.
+Eager to learn new tech , and I love building digital products that blend functionality with seamless user experience.

 ---